spcourse/python/en/dictionaries/10 dictionaries.md

     >>> basket.get('mango', 0)
     0

-So now we know that our fruit basket unfortunately contains zero mangoes, but in many situations this result is much more useful then producing an error.
+So, now we know that our fruit basket unfortunately contains zero mangoes, but in many situations this result is much more useful than producing an error.

 We can also explicitly ask if a key is present in the dictionary using `in`